 Understanding The Playing Field

 But the “Silver State” is also the corporate home of many job-generating mining and manufacturing industries.
-Among the reasons why is Nevada’s business-friendly incorporation laws which are modeled after those in Delaware.
+Among the reasons why is Nevada’s business-friendly incorporation laws that are modeled after those in Delaware.
 The state’s incorporation regulations offer benefits most other states generally don’t.
 Among them: no corporate income tax, no taxes on corporate shares, no annual franchise tax, no equity transfer tax, and no personal income tax.

-While Nevada’s incorporation laws are designed to reduce time, lower costs and avoid the potential of commercial litigation for savvy business owners, they can also be complex and difficult to negotiate for an out-of-state novice to a degree that it may not make sense for many small businesses to incorporate in the state unless they are actually doing business in the state.
+While Nevada’s incorporation laws are designed to reduce time, lower costs, and avoid the potential of commercial litigation for savvy business owners, they can also be complex and difficult to negotiate for an out-of-state novice to a degree that it may not make sense for many small businesses to incorporate in the state unless they are actually doing business in the state.

 Need State-Issued Business License Before Incorporating

 It is important to understand right from the beginning that any entity that seeks to incorporate in Nevada must first secure a business license.
 Generally, a business license is required by county or city governments while incorporation is a state-regulated designation.
 Not so in Nevada, which is one of only five U.S. states that requires business owners first get a state-issued business license before proceeding to incorporate.